CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 QEMU-CHERI is a convenient instruction-set-level emulator, and is usually the best starting point for most users (even those intending to eventually run on hardware).
-For the SOSP exercises, we provide pre-built [QEMU-CHERI binaries and, alternatively, VM images](./exercise_vm_image.md).
+For the SOSP CHERI tutorial, we provide pre-built [QEMU-CHERI binaries and, alternatively, VM images](./introduction/exercise_vm_image.html).

 ## SOSP 2023 Exercises